 In most cases, the facial features of the detached heads are exquisitely modelled; the nostrils are often drilled and the philtrum is carefully carved above the lips.
 Some of the males have long pointed beards and braided hair; others wear headgear similar to the White Crown.
 A small number of females are shown bald.
-Many of the heads, both male and female, have a hollow in the top (often utilising carefully carved, and many with perforated tenons below for socketing into bases.
-Some bases have emplacements for multiple pairs of feet, suggesting the existence of more group statuettes.
-The presence of tenons, sockets and bases suggests that the statuettes were originally installed upright, perhaps to be arranged as tableau scenes for display.
-Indeed, Green observed in his notebook that even when finally deposited, the figurines had been cached with the tusk's natural pulp cavity) with holes drilled at the front, back and sides, perhaps for attaching elements such as hair or a headdress.
+Many of the heads, both male and female, have a hollow in the top (often utilising the tusk's natural pulp cavity) with holes drilled at the front, back and sides, perhaps for attaching elements such as hair or a headdress.
 The eyes and eyebrows can be modelled in relief or deeply recessed for inlay.
-Quibell reported that only one inlaid eye was found among all of the ivory statuettes, but the presence of inlays (including discs of lapis lazuli) on other ivory objects suggests the statuettes may once have been poly-
+Quibell reported that only one inlaid eye was found among all of the ivory statuettes, but the presence of inlays (including discs of lapis lazuli) on other ivory objects suggests the statuettes may once have been polychrome.
+The possibility that they may have originally been painted should also not be ruled out.